cmtoner/retrosheet_2022/README.md

 - *tp*: Number of triple plays

 ## Game log batters
+These files contain all games, regardless of season type (regular season, post-season, all star, exhibition) where summary statistics available.
+The *game_info* file contains all administrative information relating to the game of record, including the season type.
 - *id*: Unique 8-character alpha-numeric code that references the personnel file.
 - *game_id*: Unique 12-character alpha-numeric code for each game in the record. of the form team_id+yyyymmdd+game_num.
 - *pa*: Number of plate appearances